vacanza/holidays/README.rst

 get(key, default=None)
     Returns a string containing the name of the holiday(s) in date `key`, which can be of date, datetime, string, unicode, bytes, integer or float type.
-If multiple holidays fall on the same date the names will be seperated by commas
+If multiple holidays fall on the same date the names will be separated by commas

 get_list(key)
-    Same as `get` except returns a `list` of holiday names instead of a comma seperated string
+    Same as `get` except returns a `list` of holiday names instead of a comma separated string

 pop(key, default=None)
     Same as `get` except the key is removed from the holiday object